Table of Contents

 What are the causes, symptoms, and signs of common noninfectious rashes?

-Some common, noninfectious rashes are listed below.
+Some common, noninfectious rashes are listed on the following pages.
 If you have a new rash and you have a fever or some other generalized illness associated with it, it would be best to see your doctor.